manfredsteyer/ng-add-article/article.md

   }
 ```

-Most of this function is borrowed from the Angular DevKit.
+Most of this function has been "borrowed" from the Angular DevKit.
 It reads the module file and calls the ``addSymbolToNgModuleMetadata`` utility function copied from the DevKit.
 This function finds out what to modify.
-Those changes are applied to the file.
+Those changes are applied to the file using the ``recorder`` object and its ``insertLeft`` method.

 To make this work, I had to tweak the copied ``addSymbolToNgModuleMetadata`` function a bit.
 Originally, it imported the mentioned Angular module just by mentioning its name.
 My modified version has an additional parameter which takes an expression like ``LoggerModule.forRoot({ enableDebug: true })``.
 This expression is put into the module's ``imports`` array.

 Even though this just takes some minor changes, the whole ``addSymbolToNgModuleMetadata`` method is rather long.
-That's why I'm not showing it in this article, but you can look it up [here](https://github.com/manfredsteyer/schematics-ng-add/blob/master/schematics/src/utility/ast-utils.ts).
+That's why I'm not printing it here but you can look it up [in my solution](https://github.com/manfredsteyer/schematics-ng-add/blob/master/schematics/src/utility/ast-utils.ts).

-After this modification, we can call our ``addDeclarationToAppModule`` rule factory to our schematic:
+After this modification, we can call  ``addDeclarationToAppModule`` in our schematic:

 ```TypeScript
 import { Rule, SchematicContext, Tree, chain, branchAndMerge } from '@angular-devkit/schematics';